The Best Local Islands in the Maldives

 Fulhadhoo Inn

-3 Hearts – Quite popular and great reviews.
+3 Hearts – Quite popular and has great reviews.
 If you aren’t staying there, you can still potentially get lunch there but may have to order ahead.
 Just stop in and ask.
+It seems they now book privately through their website instead of Booking so check HERE.

 Three Hearts Guesthouse Fulhadhoo